 - Obtain quotes from qualified tradespeople.

-- Select the quote for your purposes at an Executive Committee meeting.
+- Select the quote for your purposes at an Strata Committee meeting.

 - Engage the selected tradesperson to carry out the work.